Moore, Addison among 4 must-start Week 6 fantasy football wide receivers - UPI.com

 Oct.
 10 (UPI) -- D.J.
 Moore and Jordan Addison are among my four must-start wide receivers for Week 6 of the fantasy football season.

-If you need more options for your roster, check out my top add/drops before your waiver wire opens.
-My Week 6 rankings for quarterbacks, running backs and tight ends will also be available and updated throughout the week.
+If you need more options for your roster, check out my top add/drops article.
+My Week 6 rankings for quarterbacks, running backs and tight ends are also available.

 Ja'Marr Chase, Tyreek Hill, Stefon Diggs, Davante Adams and Calvin Ridley lead my Top 50 Week 6 wide receiver rankings, which are listed below.
 Keenan Allen, CeeDee Lamb, D.J.
 Moore, Cooper Kupp and A.J.
 Brown round out my Top 10.